PaddlePaddle/PaddleRS/docs/data/tools_en.md

 Among them:

-- `src_img_path`: Path to the original image with geographic information, which is required to provide the shapefile with geoprojection coordinate system information.
+- `--src_img_path`: Path to the original image with geographic information, which is required to provide the shapefile with geoprojection coordinate system information.
-- `mask_path`: Path to the .png format segmentation result obtained by the model inference.
+- `--mask_path`: Path to the PNG format segmentation result obtained by the model inference.
-- `save_path`: Path to save the shapefile.
+- `--save_path`: Path to save the shapefile.
 The default value is `output`.
-- `ignore_index`: Index value to be ignored in the shapefile, such as the background class ID in segmentation tasks.
+- `--ignore_index`: Index value to be ignored in the shapefile, such as the background class ID in segmentation tasks.
 The default value is `255`.

 ### geojson2mask